 Dr Nneka Abulokwe, OBE, FAPM, FBCS

-Dr Nneka Abulokwe is an experienced board director, committee chair and trusted adviser to boards and executive teams navigating technology-driven risk, transformation and human complexity.
+Dr Nneka Abulokwe is a board director, committee chair and trusted adviser to boards and executive teams navigating moments where judgement truly matters.

 A distinctive perspective on governance

-Nneka’s approach is shaped by more than board experience alone.
+Nneka’s approach is shaped by both board-level experience and deep reflective practice.

-More than a decade on, these insights translate directly to AI governance, human–AI collaboration, cyber resilience, workforce risk and organisational trust.
-This perspective informs how she helps boards apply sound human judgement to fast-moving, high-stakes decisions without surrendering accountability to complexity or speed.
+More than a decade on, this work translates directly to today’s challenges in AI governance, cyber resilience, human–AI collaboration, sustainability and workforce risk.
+It informs how she helps boards apply sound human judgement to fast-moving decisions without surrendering accountability to complexity or speed.

 Board and advisory experience

-Nneka serves on boards of FTSE-listed companies, private-equity-backed businesses, higher-education institutions and public bodies.
-She brings an outcome-focused presence to boardrooms operating under pressure.
+Nneka serves on the boards of FTSE-listed companies, private-equity-backed businesses, higher-education institutions and public bodies, often in environments operating under scrutiny and pressure.

 - Technology and digital oversight